confluentinc/examples/clients/cloud/python/README.md

+# Overview

+Produce messages to and consume messages from Confluent Cloud using Confluent Python Client for Apache Kafka

 # Prerequisites

-Confluent's Python Client for Apache Kafka: https://github.com/confluentinc/confluent-kafka-python
+* Install Confluent's Python Client for Apache Kafka: https://github.com/confluentinc/confluent-kafka-python
+* File with client configuration parameters to connect to your Confluent Cloud instance

 # Usage